zwang695/alexa-skills-list/README.md

 *Alexa, ask OurGroceries to add milk to shopping list.*

-OurGroceries is the simplest way to keep your grocery lists instantly synchronized on all the smartphones in your household?and it?s free!
+OurGroceries is the simplest way to keep your grocery lists instantly synchronized on all the smartphones in your household—and it’s free!

 ***